vnsny-bia/VisitContactTrace/README.md

 After selecting the CRAN mirror and correct OS, click on "base," and click on "Download R.#.#.#"

 In organizations that require administrative rights to install software, it is still possible to install R in the user's local storage without administrative rights.
-You can find the **RGui** executable file in the directory in which it was installed.
-Below are some examples of how this may look; click on RGui.exe to launch an R session.
+You can find the **Rgui** executable file in the directory in which it was installed.
+Below are some examples of how this may look; click on Rgui.exe to launch an R session.
 If you will be using this application often, consider creating a shortcut on your desktop.

 <img src="./inst/www/Ri386-image.PNG" width="600" align="center"/>